bezurn004/Obsi-Forge-Apedia/Starforged/Chapter5 - Oracles/Space Encounter/SF_CH5_Sector-Name.md

 | 95 - 96 | Void |
 | 97 - 98 | Web |
 | 99 - 100 | Zenith |
-^table-OclSectorName-Suffix
+^table-Suffix

 ## Oracle: Sector Name Prefix and Suffix
 > [!mechanics]- Roll > `dice: 1d50` | Guidance
 > To generate a name for a sector or region of space, roll once for the prefix (the first word), and once for the suffix (the second word).
-Or just roll once, and choose a suitable prefix and suffix from anywhere in that row. ^guidance-OclSectorName-Combined
+Or just roll once, and choose a suitable prefix and suffix from anywhere in that row. ^guidance-Combined

 | Row | 1d50 | Prefix | Suffix |
 | :---: | :---: | :--- | ---: |